alfondotnet/python-ff-neural-network/README.md

 This was a fun and awesome class project proposed by J.Luis Ruiz Reina, inspired in the work by Tom Mitchell.

+The comments are in spanish (a pitty I know, but as it's a University project it's just what it takes)

 { Alfonso Perez }